Healing the Broken Brain: An Essential Guide to Stroke Recovery

 Imagine you or your loved one has just had a stroke.
 Your life has turned upside down.
 What would you give to be able to sit down with the top rehab experts and ask them your questions?
-Now you can get those answers in an easy-to-read Q&A format in the new book: Healing the Broken Brain – Leading Experts Answer 100 Questions About Stroke Recovery.
+Now you can get those answers in an easy-to-read Q&A format in this popular book: Healing the Broken Brain – Leading Experts Answer 100 Questions About Stroke Recovery.

 Leading Experts Answer Your Questions